laurabpaulsen/EEG_and_mouse_tracking/README.md

     - [ ] Decide on max length of trial and change it
     - [ ] Fix quit keys
     - [ ] Fix discrepancy between buttons and where it works to click wtf???
-    - [ ] Better file name
     - [ ] Check how file looks when including both experimental and practise trials
     - [ ] Check that we can use the mousetrap package in R
-    - [ ] If no click, then empty string in columns for accuracy dataframe

     - [X] Decide when the mouse should return to original position (maybe when images are shown?) - otherwise you can move the mouse beforehand
     - [X] Fill out structure in the beginning of .py file